natasky/kakoune-multi-file/README.md

 ...
 ```

-Each `@@@ ... @@@` line is a hunk title, followed by contents from files.
+Each `@@@ ... @@@` line is a hunk header, followed by contents from files.
 Every
-line from `grep` should have a corresponding hunk along with sorrounding
+line from `grep` should have a corresponding hunk with sorrounding context.
-context.
-If hunks overlap, they are merged into one.
+Overlapping hunks are merged.

 Make your changes to the contents of the hunks.

-**Note**: avoid modifying hunk titles, these are required for applying back the
+**Note**: don't modify hunk headers, these are required for applying the
 changes.
-Deleting entire hunk (title and contents) is fine, and will leave
+Deleting entire hunk (header and contents) is fine, and will leave
 original contents unchanged when applying.
-Any modification to title will
+Any modification to header will
-prevent hunk changes from applying.
+prevent all changes to the file from applying.

 ### Optional: review changes